brainflow-dev/brainflow/docs/UserAPI.rst

 Matlab API Reference
 ----------------------

-Matlab binding calls C\C++ code as any other binding, it's not compatible with Octave.
+Matlab binding calls C/C++ code as any other binding, it's not compatible with Octave.

 A few general rules to keep in mind: